Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-The "getService" function, which is public, takes in an index of type uint as a parameter.
+The `getService` function, which is `public`, takes in an index of type `uint` as a parameter.

 The first parameter is the address of the user, the following parameters are the strings and the uint values of `rate`, and `hiresLength`.

 The `hiresLength`parameter tracks when a service is hired already.

-Next we will call a function to get Service Hire in the block of code below:
+Next, we will call a function to get Service Hire in the block of code below:
 ```solidity
    function hireService(
    uint _index,